Tidier Books | Paperless Bookkeeping for Small Businesses

 Track Your Customers’ Locations

-Keep accurate records of where goods/services are delivered — this determines the correct tax rate.
+Keep accurate records of where goods and services are delivered.
+This information determines the correct tax rate.

 Set Clear Tax Codes in Your Accounting Software

-Make sure your system applies the right tax (e.g., GST vs HST at provincial rates).
+Ensure your system applies the right tax (e.g., GST vs. HST at provincial rates).
+This will help prevent errors in tax collection.

 Keep Good Documentation for ITCs

-Receipts should clearly show the GST/HST paid so you can claim ITCs confidently.
+Make sure your receipts clearly show the GST/HST paid.
+This will help you claim ITCs confidently.

 Understand Zero-Rated Sales

-Sales to customers outside Canada are usually zero-rated — meaning no GST/HST to collect, but you can still claim ITCs.
+Sales to customers outside Canada are usually zero-rated.
+This means no GST/HST to collect, but you can still claim ITCs.

 Final Thoughts

-If you ever feel unsure, it’s worth reviewing your setup with an accountant or tax professional familiar with Canadian GST/HST rules, it could save you time and money at filing time.
+If you ever feel unsure, it’s worth reviewing your setup with an accountant or tax professional familiar with Canadian GST/HST rules.
+This could save you time and money at filing time.

 Helpful CRA Links